dlschwartz/2019cHIST630/schematron.markdown

 ```

 If encoders use a value other than one of these three, they would see
-an yellow warnign message appear in oXygen rather than a red error message.
+a yellow warning message appear in oXygen rather than a red error message.
-This can help encoders use the preferred options and if they persists
+This can help encoders use the preferred options and if they persist
 in their decision to deviate from the preference, the yellow warning
 message assists with the editing process.